10 Brilliant Ways Beef Bouillon Rescued My Cooking from Bland to Bold

 2. Whisk in flour to create a smooth paste.

-4. Let it simmer until it thickens, then season with salt and pepper to taste.
+4. Let it simmer until it thickens, then season with salt and pepper to your preference.

 3. Add Depth to Rice and Pasta Dishes

-Rice and pasta are staples in many meals, but they can sometimes taste bland if they’re not prepared with the right seasonings.
-Beef bouillon provides the perfect solution.
-Instead of cooking your rice or pasta in plain water, try using beef bouillon for a richer, more savory flavor.
+Rice and pasta are staples in many meals, but they can sometimes taste bland if they’re not prepared with the right seasonings. meat bouillon provides the perfect solution.
+Instead of cooking your rice or pasta in plain water, try using meat bouillon for a richer, more savory flavor.

 How to Use Beef Bouillon for Rice and Pasta

-• For rice, dissolve beef bouillon in the water before cooking the rice.
+• For rice, dissolve meat bouillon in the water before cooking the rice.

-• For pasta, use beef bouillon in the water to add flavor before boiling the pasta.
+• For pasta, use meat bouillon in the water to add flavor before boiling the pasta.

 4. Beef Bouillon in Sauces and Marinades